Subsystem Thermalization Hypothesis in Quantum Spin Chains with Conserved Charges: Conclusion

 Based on the framework of the subsystem thermalization hypothesis with p-GGEs, we can quantify the validity of this scheme by the smallness of the relative entropy between the subsystem's reduced states obtained from the typical states/eigenstates and the corresponding p-GGEs.
 We can then examine the universality of quantum thermalization with various p-GGEs by numerically calculating the demographics of relative entropies.
-Our results of thermalization demographics demonstrate that the subsystem thermalization hypothesis of the typical states (and their fine-grained versions) and eigenstates compared to p-GGEs holds well quite generically as long as the subsystem size is small enough.
-However, there are some cases where the subsystem typical-state thermalization hypothesis fails, for example, for the p-GGEs of $SU(2)$ case with one or two conserved charges, especially with the Hamiltonian included.
-Despite that, our results show that the thermalization hypothesis can be extended to p-GGEs even without including Hamiltonian.
-This greatly enlarges the scope of quantum thermalization and will deserve future studies for more general systems with conserved charges and larger sizes.
+Our results on thermalization demographics demonstrate that the subsystem thermalization hypothesis, which applies to typical states (and their fine-grained versions) and eigenstates compared to p-GGEs, holds quite generally as long as the subsystem size is small enough.
+We have also performed a size-scaling study in Appendix \ref{App_B} to demonstrate that the thermalization hypothesis is more effective for larger systems.

+However, there are some cases where the subsystem typical-state thermalization hypothesis fails, for example, in the p-GGEs of the $SU(2)$ case with one or two conserved charges, especially when the Hamiltonian is included.
+Moreover, in some cases. e.g., comparing Fig. \ref{ass_1_XXZ} and Fig. \ref{ass_0_XXZ}, or see Fig. \ref{SU2_typical_one_charge} and Fig.\ref{SU2_typical_two_charges}, we observe that the p-GGEs with $H$ excluded yield sharper demographic around $S^t_A\simeq 0$ than the ones with $H$.
+In these cases, the thermalization hypothesis works better for the $H$-excluded p-GGEs than the ones with $H$ included.
+This indicates that the thermalization hypothesis can be extended to p-GGEs even without including the Hamiltonian.
+This significantly expands the scope of quantum thermalization and warrants future studies for more general systems with conserved charges and larger sizes.